ADN Selective Admission Process

 Forty (40) students may be conditionally admitted to the first year of the Associate Degree Nursing Program each Fall semester.
 The 2nd year of the Associate Degree Program will accept re-admission students and LPN-RN students according to policy and spaces available.
 Students will be assigned to a lab section and clinical section at the beginning of the semester.
 Day, evening and weekend hours for lab and clinical may be required.

 All completed health/medical reports, including immunizations, must be received by the specified date noted at mandatory orientation session or the student will be disqualified for admission.
 Physicals are good for three (3) years unless otherwise noted.
-All immunizations must be accompanied by the lab printout results.
+All immunization titers must be accompanied by the lab printout results.

 A ten (10) panel urine drug screen is mandatory.
 Testing positive on the first (1st) drug screen, or evidence of tampering with a specimen, will disqualify a student from admission into the nursing program.
 Information on obtaining a drug screen will be provided at the Mandatory Orientation Sessions.

 Students must submit documentation of current CPR certification at the Health Care Provider Level.
 Students must keep their CPR certification in good standing and current throughout the entire timeframe they are in the nursing program.
-CPR Certifications are good for two years, thus it is the responsibility of the student to recertifty as needed.
+CPR Certifications are good for two years, thus it is the responsibility of the student to re-certify as needed.

 Documentation of a TB (2) step test .
 Must be renewed yearly prior to the start of program.
 Allow time for 1st test to be read and 2nd test to be given.
-(A one step will need to be repeated for 2nd year ADN students prior to starting their second year).
+(The TB one step will need to be repeated for 2nd year ADN students prior to starting their second year).
 Students may also have the Quantiferon Gold TB Blood Test.

 Documentation of the influenza immunization is required yearly (in the Fall) in order to allow students to meet criteria set forth by clinical agencies.
 A waiver may be completed and the student will then need to abide by the clinical agencies policy during flu season and wear a mask as directed while performing clinical.

 Criminal Background Check